atomone-hub/atomone/UPGRADING.md

 ## Rollback plan

-During the network upgrade, core Cosmos teams will be keeping an ever vigilant eye and communicating with operators on the status of their upgrades.
+During the network upgrade, core AtomOne teams will be keeping an ever vigilant eye and communicating with operators on the status of their upgrades.
 During this time, the core teams will listen to operator needs to determine if the upgrade is experiencing unintended challenges.
 In the event of unexpected